 Depending on which Transaction Type you select, the transaction detail could include entry fields for # of shares, amount, name of new round a convertible note converts into, and other specifics related to that particular transaction.

-Enterprise Group clients need to enter individual transactions (either manually or via import) for each investor who invests in a particular entity.
-Once those entries are made, then you'll see a recording of how much the entire group invested.
+Enterprise Group clients need to enter separate transactions (either manually or via import) for each investor who invests in a particular entity.
+Once those entries are made and you've Updated Calculations, you'll see a recording of how much the entire group invested.
+And after an investment has been recorded, you then have the option to use the Bulk Transactions feature to record subsequent pro rata transactions in that same round.
 Enterprise Fund clients need to only enter a transaction on behalf of the entire fund.

 Tip: Seraf provides checklists that outline what information you need in order to add rounds and transactions, and where to find that information in your investor documents.